To content

 3. Condensed Matter Physics demonstrates its research strength, among other things, by being the spokesperson or site spokesperson of no less than two DFG Collaborative Research Centers/Transregios, i. e.
 TRR 160 "Coherent Manipulation of Interacting Spin Excitations in Tailored Semiconductors" and TRR 142 "Tailored Nonlinear Photonics: From Fundamental Concepts to Functional Structures".

 4. Our Particle Physicists are involved in the internationally renowned ATLAS and LHCb experiments, the leading IceCube project, and the DFG Collaborative Research Center 1491 "Cosmic Interacting Matters - from Source to Signal", among others, get to the bottom of the smallest particles and the origins of matter.
+The UA Ruhr cluster "Color meets Flavor" is currently in the running with an outline in the second application stage of the Excellence Strategy.

 5. Quantum Technologies are at the center of, among others, the